Skip to main content

 In light of these certainties, all that is left is for us to calculate our response to the Second Coming.
 The Apostle John admonished, “Everyone who has this hope fixed on Him purifies himself, just as He is pure (1 John 3:3).”
 In other words, possessing a hope for the future compels us to seek holiness in the present.
 If we really believe Christ is coming it will dramatically change the way we live.

 We won’t harbor bitterness in our hearts (Heb.
 12:15).
 We won’t store up treasures on the earth (Matt.
 6:19).
 We won’t pretend that secret sins don’t matter (Luke 12:2).
 We won’t put off until tomorrow what we should prioritize today (James 4:15-17).
 Instead, we will pursue and love the Lord with our whole hearts (Matt.
 22:37).
-We will seek to let our light shine so that others glorify our Father in heaven (Matt.
+We will seek to let our light shine so that others will glorify our Father in heaven (Matt.
 5:16).
 We will forgive others just as God has forgiven us (Eph.
 4:32).
 And we will submit to God’s Word, knowing it is profitable for our souls (2 Tim.
 3:16-17).

 Even so, come Lord Jesus.